 Search everything available through the library

 Search just the Martin Library shelves using the

 (you can also expand your search to other community college libraries)

 Monday - Friday: 5:00 pm to 8:00 am

 Saturday & Sunday 8 am - midnight

 Get help from a librarian with finding journal articles and ebooks, creating citations and other research needs.

 The MCC Library serves the student body, faculty, and staff of the college and the citizens of Martin, Washington and Bertie counties.
 Twenty-three public access computers are available for library visitors.

-Collections in the Library include over 17,000 books, about 1,500 audio books, and a growing DVD collection.
+Collections in the Library include over 15,500 books and about 2,000 audiovisual items, primarily audio books and DVDs.
 Special collections include:

 Online sources include: